mattdavis0351/mongodb-labs/exercises/mongo-shell/basic-mongo-queries.md

 **Presentation: :alarm_clock: 25 minutes**
 Each group will prepare a small, **5 minute**, 2-3 slide presentation about the datasets.

-Present your results from **Lab 2** and answer any questions your classmates may have.
+Present your results from the **Group Activity** and answer any questions your classmates may have.
 Be sure to include your interesting movie :clapper: queries :+1: